-During the late 70’s and 80’s I progressed from the mountains in Colorado where I built my foundation for alpine climbing, to the Tetons, the Canadian Rockies, the Alps and Alaska.
+During the late ’70s and ’80s, I progressed from the mountains in Colorado, where I built my foundation for alpine climbing, to the Tetons, the Canadian Rockies, the Alps, and Alaska.
 In 1978 I was badly injured while soloing a route in the Alaska Range.
-After a protracted recovery, I went on to climb routes in the Himalaya and Karakoram ranges.
-But this accident caused a major reset of my alpine dreams, and by the mid eighties it was clear to me that I was not going to become the next Bonatti.
+After a protracted recovery, I went on to climb routes in the Himalaya and Karakoram Ranges.
+But this accident caused a major reset of my alpine dreams, and by the mid-’80s it was clear to me that I was not going to become the next Bonatti.

-And yet, in spite of my accident and my revised climbing goals, my years of experience in alpine climbing proved to be the key to me eventually working with Steve, as he did strive to become the next Bonatti.
-While I was never more than a second tier climber I had been plenty good enough to relate to exactly what Steve was doing and with my understanding of training theory I could help him in his quest.
+And yet, in spite of my accident and my revised climbing goals, my years of experience in alpine climbing proved to be the key to my eventually working with Steve, as he did strive to become the next Bonatti.
+While I was never more than a second-tier climber, I had been plenty good enough to relate to exactly what Steve was doing, and with my understanding of training theory I could help him in his quest.

 We made some ice and rock climbing trips to the Canadian Rockies together, and the Bugaboos, and then, in 2001, we made our first trip together to the Himalaya.
 While we were in Tibet, conversations between Steve and me began to really focus on training for alpine climbers, acclimatization ideas, and all the facets that I had been so interested in for such a long time.

-At that time I was coaching the local junior cross-country ski team, a group of 120 junior kids from six to eighteen years old.
-During the seven years I was the coach we produced several national junior champions, some of whom have gone on now to compete on the World Cup circuit and Olympics.
+At that time I was coaching the local junior cross-country ski team, a group of 120 junior kids from 6 to 18 years old.
+During the seven years I was the coach we produced several national junior champions, some of whom have gone on now to compete on the World Cup circuit and in the Olympics.